-DATA SOURCES
+A. DATA SOURCES

-More than 3,000 water-quality analyses contained in the computer files at the Montana Bureau of Mines and Geology (MBMG) were reviewed for the Underground Injection Control project, with approximately 2,700 of these analyses from the Great Plains region.
-Additional analyses were located and reviewed from MBMG and U.S. Geological Survey (USGS) publications, including bulletins, memoirs, open-file reports, professional papers, hydrologic atlas maps and unpublished reports.
-USGS Open-File Report 76-40, by William Hopkins, provided much data relating to deeper aquifers in eastern Montana.
+More than 3,600 water quality analyses contained in the computer files at the Montana Bureau of Mines and Geology (MBMG) were reviewed for the Underground Injection Control project, with approximately 3,100 of these analyses from the Great Plains region.
+Additional analyses were located and reviewed from MBMG and U. S. Geological Survey (USGS) publications including: bulletins, memoirs, open-file reports, professional papers, hydrologic atlas maps, and unpublished reports.
+USGS Open-File Report 76-40 by William Hopkins provided much data relating to deeper aquifers in eastern Montana.

-The MBMG water-quality file contains water-quality analyses generated by the MBMG Analytical Division.
-Primary customers of this Division are the MBMG Hydrology Division, the USGS Water Resources Division and the U.S. Forest Service (USFS).
-The USGS Water Resources Division and the MBMG Hydrology Division furnish water samples taken from ground-water sources within the State of Montana to the MBMG laboratory for analysis, and the results of these analyses become part of an integrated data bank.
-Approximatley 2,000 groundwater analyses were completed and entered into computer's storage during the USGS's Northern Great Plains project of recent years.
-Additionally, the computer files contain data extracted from selected USGS and MBMG publications that existed prior to the creation of the data bank.
-Documents such as USGS Water-Supply Papers 599 and 600, covering ground-water resources for Rosebud, Treasure and Yellowstone counties, have been coded and included in the file.
+The MBMG water-quality file contains water-quality analyses generated by the MBMC Analytical Division.
+Primary customers of this Division are the MBMC Hydrology Division, the USGS Water Resources Division and the U. S. Forest Service (USFS).
+The USGS Water Resources Division and the MBMG Hydrology Division furnish water samples taken from ground-water sources within the state of Montana to the MBMG laboratory for analysis, and the results of these analyses become part of an integrated data bank.
+Approximately 2,000 ground-water analyses were completed and entered into computer's storage during the USGS's Northern Great Plains project of recent years.
+Additionally, the computer files contain data extracted from selected USCS and MBMG publications which existed prior to the creation of the data bank.
+Documents such as USGS Water Supply Papers 599 and 600, covering ground-water resources for Rosebud, Treasure, and Yellowstone Counties, have been coded and included in the file.
 Many similar publications are yet to be included.

-Appendix V contains a tabulation of those analyses in the ground-waterquality system selected for this project.
-These analyses have been sorted by aquifer, and also according to township, range and section within the region.
+Appendix V. contains a tabulation of those analyses in the ground-water quality system selected for this project.
+These analyses have been sorted by aquifer and according to township, range, and section within the aquifer.
 Many of these have been plotted on the Dissolved Solids Map series included with this report.
-Occasionally, points will appear on the listings that have not been plotted on the maps, and conversely, points will appear on the maps which are not contained in the tabulation.
+Occasionally, points will appear on the listings that have not been plotted on the maps and, conversely, points will appear on the maps which are not contained in the tabulation.
 This has occurred because much of the previously published data are not computerized and because the listings may include data created since the compilation of the maps.